 - Unsweetened Peanut Butter

-- Keto Cooking School Cinnamon Granola
+- Keto Cooking School Cinnamon Granola or medium-sized unsweetened coconut flakes & chopped almonds

 - Golden Flax Seed Meal